 My .emacs file

 No, seriously.
 My .emacs file is twenty-nine years old and over ten thousand lines long.
-It has been patched by friends and strangers, appeared in a blog post and in at least one dissertation, spawned a few Reddit threads, and is listed as a U.N.
+It has been patched by friends and strangers, appeared in a blog post and at least one dissertation, spawned a few Reddit threads, and is listed as a U.N.
 World Heritage Site.
 If you're looking for new tricks for your .emacs, check it out.
 (It descends from Jim Blandy's still-more-ancient .emacs, but I don't think he keeps his online.)

 There is no blueprint for this Web site, but the overall plan is